My Thoughts on "Reminiscence"

 While, they do mostly use this machine for public consumer purposes, like they offer their services to anyone who's willing to pay to use their machine to relive their own memories, they do occasionally work with law enforcement and use it for the purposes of interrogation and conviction.
 Like, they help prosecutors retrieve the memories of suspects to prove their guilt or innocence.
 In fact, during the war that they mention multiple times throughout this movie, that's what the machine was mainly used for.
 It was only used for interrogations, likely to figure what the enemy was planning, or where certain targets were by extracting and examining their memories.

-One night, this woman ♀︎ named Mae (Rebecca Ferguson) shows up at Nick and Watts' establishment, wanted to use their machine to relive some memories.
+One night, this woman ♀︎ named Mae (Rebecca Ferguson) shows up at Nick and Watts' establishment, wanting to use their machine to relive some memories.
 Nothing particularly out of the ordinary about that, they've likely dealt with customers in the past coming in for similar reasons.
 The world is so F'ed up that of course people would want to use a machine like this, and relive their memories to remember a better, more prosperous time, when there wasn't so much suffering and everyone who wasn't rich wasn't just hanging by a thread and holding on for dear life.
 And while they allow this woman ♀︎ to use their machine and while she's using it, Nick falls in love with her ❤️ after looking at some of her memories, and the two hit it off, and form a relationship with each other.

 And then, months later, when she mysteriously disappears, Nick becomes obsessed with her, reliving the same memories of being with her over and over again.
 It's getting to the point where Watts is starting to worry about her longtime friend, and his mental health.
 But rather than simply relive the memories of being with her, Nick decides to go search for her himself, especially after he gets a tip about her potential whereabouts and what exactly happened to her.
 In doing so, by launching this private investigation to find out where Mae is and what happened to her, Nick ends up uncovering a conspiracy, much more vast than he could've ever have imagined.
 This goes all the way to the top, to the upper echelons of their society, and could potentially bring the whole crashing down.